mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 }
 ```

-To do that, what we need to do is, again, *match* on the element that we are interested on, in this case *Shannon*, and then invert the *connectFrom* and *connectTo* fields, but also starting with the different *startWith* value.

-In this case, we're going to be starting with reports_to.

-connectFrom will be also reports_to but the connect field, the value that we're going to pick up to match against reports_to will be _id.

-And we're going to be storing that information, that chain, into a field called bosses.

-Once I run this, I can see that Shannon has the set of bosses.
+Once I run this, I can see that *Shannon* has the set of *bosses*.
+He has *Dev, Eliot, and, obviously, his direct boss, Andrew*.

-He has Dave.

-Eliot, and, obviously, his direct boss, Andrew.